fkie-cad/squid/wiki/README.md

 ```

 ## Creating a Runtime
-The final step before emulation is to compile the code in the process image to the host ISA.
+The final step before emulation is to AOT-compile all functions to the host ISA.
-This is the responsibility of the "backend".
+This is the responsibility of a "backend".
 The backend receives a process image and produces a "runtime" that interfaces with the target program.
 In a similar fashion like before, a backend is anything that implements the `Backend` trait and a runtime
 is anything that implements the `Runtime` trait.